Ch0pin/medusa/README.md

 ```
 ## Known issues

-In MacOS installation you may encounter the following issue:
+In macOS installation you may encounter the following issue:

 >Readline features including tab completion have been disabled because
 no supported version of readline was found.
 To resolve this, install